-3) The world’s population is thus getting older and younger simultaneously.
+The world is getting older and younger.

+Yet, Truth trumps enthusiasm.
+It matters little how sincere a believer in fallacies is.
+Truth will win out.
 Thus any person or society could be located along these three intersecting axes of 1) age-youth, 2) faith and unbelief and 3) the truth or fallacy of their beliefs.
 In this country, already a midden of unbelief, much of what we take as true is not and the most faithful people are frequently those with the least reason.
-Lots to write about there.